Pickle vs Barrington Elementary: Same Score, Very Different High Schools

 Ed Neuhaus Ed Neuhaus March 8, 2026 6 min read

-Two F Rated Elementaries, Two Miles Apart, and Two Very Different High School Destinations
+Two F Rated Elementaries, Two Miles Apart, in the Same High School Pathway

 Pickle vs Barrington: Quick Comparison